keirthana/anbox-cloud-docs/tutorial/stream-client.md

 The output of this command provides the access token.
 Make a note of this token to use when you make a request to the stream gateway API.

-See [How to access the stream gateway](https://discourse.ubuntu.com/t/how-to-access-the-stream-gateway/17784) for more information on creating, using and deleting the access token.
+See {ref}`howto-access-stream-gateway` for more information on creating, using and deleting the access token.

 ### Create an Android Instance